-All Personal Learning Plans are available to all staff in the "linked document" section of individual pupil profiles on Arbour and in the SEND folder on the staff shared drive.
+All Personal Learning Plans are available to all staff in the "linked document" section of individual student profiles on Arbour and in the SEND folder on the staff shared drive.

-Arrangements for co-ordinating SEN provision
+Arrangements for co-ordinating SEND provision

-The SEND Department comprises of the SENDCo, Assistant SENDCo and ten Learning Support Assistants (LSAs) who meet regularly to discuss updates and progress of children on the SEND register.
+The SEND Department comprises of the SENDCo, Assistant SENDCo, Mental Health and Wellbeing Lead and ten Learning Support Assistants (LSAs) who meet regularly to discuss updates and progress of children on the SEND register.